Megan Driscoll – Online and Off

 I undertook the data visualizations that make up the core of this project in order to begin to organize this history and to better understand how participation in these networks helped to structure and define early internet art.
 The essay establishes the historical field and provides essential context for understanding the visualizations; the map and timeline allow you to zoom in on the individual lists, centers, and events, or zoom out to look for temporal or geographical patterns.
 The timeline tracks the interplay between on- and offline networks over time, including the shift from early technologies like the BBSes toward web-based applications like the Listservs, which is tied temporally to a significant rise in general internet use as well as the number of people making internet art.
 The map highlights the different factors that contributed to the persistence of locational specificity in spite of claims for the internet’s globalizing effects; as you can immediately see, the popular notion that Europe dominated 1990s internet art is supported by the map, as is the relative importance of regions in the United States that also dominated other areas of contemporary art (New York, California).

 As you use the visualizations, it’s important to keep a few points in mind.
 First, like any history, the collection is inherently incomplete.
 If you know of a group, art center, or event that’s missing, please contact me so that I can add it.
 Second, the general timeline ends with things that occurred around 2003 because that is a significant transition moment in internet-based art, but there is some ambiguity in the ending dates of individual items.
 In many cases it was difficult to pin down an exact ending date; these points of uncertainty are noted with question marks.
 There is also some ambiguity in the geography; for the most part, the points are only accurate to the level of the city or town, not to a specific address.
-And finally, there is a glaringly obvious geographical gap: there are no points located outside of Europe or North America.
+And finally, there is a glaringly obvious geographical gap: there are only a few points located anywhere outside of Europe or North America.
+(Moving the map will show a small number of points in South America, Asia, and Australia.)
 As I note in the essay, this is partly due to the fact that the groups, centers, and events that were most active in the formation of these interpersonal networks were located in Europe and North America, which, in turn, influenced the dominance of European and North American internet artists during these years.
 However, it’s important to be aware of the fact that there were people making internet art in other regions during the 1990s, some of whom—like the Indian Raqs Media Collective and the South Korean Young Hae Chang Heavy Industries—are still influential today.

 1 Of course, financial, technical, and infrastructural limitations meant that the effects of local context persisted in spite of claims that the world was entering a new era of digital globalization, and these effects often reinforced existing political and economic imbalances.
 For an important critique of the utopian claims surrounding the internet and globalization, see Jonathan Crary, “Critical Reflections,” Artforum International 32, no. 6 (February 1994): 58.